Shayk91/Pokemon/README.md

-hard coding in stats will be easier. hard coding moves start with using one move. css to make look like origonal game
+hard coding in stats will be easier. hard coding moves start with using one move. css to make look like original game

 strech- adding a move pull and being able to select one. strech- add more pokemon you can fight with instead of pikachu